Error Handling in Rust

 Panic

-Panicking is a mechanism for crashing a thread in an orderly way.
-Unlike Result-based errors or exceptions in other languages, panics are not intended to be caught or handled.
+-based errors or exceptions in other languages, panics are not intended to be caught or handled.

 By default, panicking terminates the current thread by unwinding the stack, executing all destructors as it goes.
 This means that the program can be left in a consistent state and the rest of the program can carry on executing.

-You can also configure your program (by adding panic = 'abort' to the appropriate profile in your Cargo.toml) to abort on panic.
+to the appropriate profile in your Cargo.toml) to abort on panic.
 In this case, the whole program exits immediately when a panic occurs.
 Using abort-on-panic will make your program slightly more performant (because stack unwinding doesn't need to be considered, similar to using C++ without exceptions).
 However, it can make your program less robust (a single thread cannot crash without crashing the whole program) and it means destructors won't be run on panic.

 Even in the default unwind-on-panic configuration, causing a panic while the thread is already panicking will cause the whole program to abort.
 You must therefore be very careful that destructors cannot panic under any circumstance.
-You can check if the current thread is panicking by using the std::thread::panicking function.
+You can check if the current thread is panicking by using the std::thread::panicking

 When a panic occurs, a panic hook function is called.
 By default, this prints a message and possibly a backtrace to stderr, but it can be customised.
-See the docs for std::panic for more information.
-The panic hook is called whether the panic will unwind or abort.
+See the docs for std::panic

 In a no-std crate, you'll need to set your own panic handler.
-Use the #[panic_handler] attribute and see the docs for core::panicking for more info.
+Use the #[panic_handler]

-For more details on how panicking is implemented, see this blog post; for more on if and when you should panic (particularly using unwrap see this one.
+For more details on how panicking is implemented, see this blog post; for more on if and when you should panic (particularly using unwrap

 Triggering panics

 The assert and debug_assert macros panic if their condition is not met.
-E.g., debug_assert_eq panics (only in debug builds) if it's arguments are not equal.
+E.g., debug_assert_eq

-There are many places where panicking is implicit.
-In debug builds, arithmetic overflow/underflow causes a panic.
-Indexing (e.g., some_slice[42]) out of bounds (or for a key which does not exist) causes a panic.
+) out of bounds (or for a key which does not exist) causes a panic.
 In general, since panicking is not part of the type system or annotated on function signatures, you must assume that any function call might cause a panic, unless you can prove otherwise.

 Programming with panics

 An example of a feature for ensuring consistency in the face of a panicking thread is mutex lock poisoning.
-When you lock a mutex, you get a Result which will be an Err if another thread panicked while the lock was held.
-If you unwrap this result, then you essentially propagate the panic to the current thread (which is a fine approach).
-Alternatively, you could try to recover by fixing any inconsistent state.
+When you lock a mutex, you get a Result

 If you are writing unsafe code, then you must ensure that your code is exception safe.
 This means that any safety invariants your code relies on are re-established at any point where the program might panic.
-The UnwindSafe trait is used to mark types as being unwind-safe, that is the type can be used after a panic has occurred and the unwinding has been caught.
-It is used with catch_unwind, which is used to catch panics at FFI boundaries (see below).
-However, the concept has not gained a wide following in the Rust community, so it is probably unwise to rely on it.
+The UnwindSafe

 You might want to ensure that your program (or parts of your program) cannot panic.
 However, this is generally not a good idea.
 If you don't want to have unwinding, then you can abort on panic.
 However, wanting your program to be panic free is essentially wanting your program to be bug free (at least for several classes of bugs), which is a big ask!
 It is usually better for a bug to cause a panic rather than to cause incorrect execution.
-In some circumstances, you might be able to check every arithmetic and indexing operation, handle every error, and never unwrap an Option, but for most programs, this is more of a burden than it is worthwhile.
-There are some crates (dont-panic and no_panic) which can help with this, but they rely on causing a linking error, so only work in some circumstances, can depend on specific optimisations, and can't do anything smart like prove that a panic trigger is unreachable.
+In some circumstances, you might be able to check every arithmetic and indexing operation, handle every error, and never unwrap

 Is panicking safe?

-Given that panicking feels like a crash and crashes are often exploitable, it is often asked if panicking is safe.
-There are many levels to this question!
-Importantly, panicking cannot cause memory unsafety, so panicking is safe in the sense of Rust's unsafe keyword.
+keyword.
 Similarly, panicking is never exploitable.
 Since panicking runs destructors, panicking is also fairly safe in a colloquial sense in the sense that it can't leave your program in an inconsistent state (although you still have to take care to avoid bugs here, as mentioned above).
 However, if panicking causes your whole program to crash (due to a double panic, propagating panics to other threads, or abort-on-panic), then this can be a poor user experience.

 Interop and catching panics

 Panics must not cross the FFI boundary.
-That means that you must catch Rust panics using catch_unwind.
-See the interop chapter for details.
+That means that you must catch Rust panics using catch_unwind

 Backtraces

 When a panic happens, Rust can print a backtrace of the stack frames which led to the panic (i.e., all the functions which were being called when the panic happened).
-To show the backtrace, set the RUST_BACKTRACE environment variable to 1 (or full if you want a verbose backtrace) when you run your program.
-You can prevent backtraces being printed (or change their behaviour) by setting your own panic hook.
+To show the backtrace, set the RUST_BACKTRACE

-You can capture and manipulate backtraces programmatically using std::backtrace.
+You can capture and manipulate backtraces programmatically using std::backtrace

 Non-Rust errors